Jutrzenka/HeadHunterG11-FR/README.md

-# :construction_worker: HeadHunter MegaK v0.1.0 backend
+# :construction_worker: HeadHunter MegaK v0.1.0 frontend
 Application as a recruitment platform.
 It connects the participants of the MegaK course and potential employers.
 The purpose of the app is to help students find their first job as a developer.
 ## :bear: Resources
 **Live demo:** IN PROGRESS \